 When I have the Mantis attached, I get feedback, and want to shoot as close to 100 as I possibly can.
 It’s almost like a competitive nature kicks in, and I’m competing with it.

-Therefore I find myself dry-firing more and because of that and what I’m learning with the application, I’m improving at the range.
+Therefore I find myself dry-firing more and because of that, along with the feedback given with the application, I’m improving at the range.
 It really is helping.

 Here is a short video of me demonstrating it for you in dry-fire mode outside in my old PA backyard.
 This was a few years back and I was nervous on camera:

 First, you buy the device, preferably from ConcealedCarry.com (to support an American small business).
 Then, once you get it in the mail, you download the application available in the Android and Apple marketplaces.

 After that, just hit the train button on the app, and you’re ready to go.